privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 #### **Timelines**

 The following timelines show the availability of Bidding and Auction services.
-Refer to [Trusted services testing phases](/trusted_services_testing_phases.md) for details of the phases.
+See [Launch and testing phases of Protected Auction services in TEE](/protected_auction_services_launch_testing_phases.md) for details.

 <table>